expectedparrot/edsl/docs/agents.rst

 The `traits_presentation_template` parameter can be used to create a narrative persona for an agent.
 This is a template string that can be rendered with the agent's traits as variables.
+Note that each parameter in the template must be a key in the agent's traits dictionary.

 For example: